b4rtik/PowerTheShell/README.md

 1. Perform everything in memory without touching the hard disk
 2. Run well-known scripts without being intercepted by the AV
 3. Execute payload meterpreter without being intercepted by the AV
-4. Minimize tracks in EventViewer
+4. Minimize trace in EventViewer

 The main script Console-Setup.ps1 performs one of the following AMSI evasion techniques: